glouppe/info8002-large-scale-data-systems/lecture3.md

 .center[![](figures/lec3/nwcrb-example.png)]

-Issue:
 - The size of the message **grows with time**, as messages include their list of causally preceding messages `mpast`.
-- Solution 1: *Garbage collect* old messages.
+- Solution 1: *Garbage collect* old messages by sending acknowledgements of delivery to all nodes and purging messages that have been acknowledged from all.
 - Solution 2: History is a *vector timestamp*!

 ---